JivanAmara/confirmed-email/README.rst

 ======================

-This package provides a class "ConfirmedEmailMessage" derived from the django standard class EmailMultiAlternatives.
+This package provides a class "ConfirmedEmailMessage" derived from the django standard class "EmailMultiAlternatives".

 This class sends email only to confirmed addresses and automatically sends confirmation messages to unconfirmed addresses.
 It handles the confirmation process via a url in the